Cutezjz/AI-Robotics-Austin/README.txt

 ======================================================
-Final Project
+CS 8803 Final Project
 Brad Cain, Taylor Phebus, Emiliano Lozano
 ======================================================

 The robot motion predictor we developed is based on the K nearest neighbors prediction method.
-Upon receiving noisy XY coordinates as training data (Possibly the same as the testing data), the KNN predictor shall:
+Upon receiving noisy XY coordinates as training data (possibly the same as the testing data), the KNN predictor shall:

-Preprocess the data, replacing missing points with intermediate points Normalize each data point to relative coordinates within the box Calculate the velocity and angle from each point to the previous point Set a KNN mapping from each 4D, normalized point to each X and Y coordinate for the next 63 points
+- Preprocess the data, replacing missing points with intermediate points.
+- Normalize each data point to relative coordinates within the box.
+- Calculate the velocity and angle from each point to the previous point.
+- Set a KNN mapping from each 4D, normalized point to each X and Y coordinate for the next 63 points.

 Upon receiving the training data, the KNN predictor shall:

-Preprocess and calculate the training data with the box size determined by the training data
+- Preprocess and calculate the training data with the box size determined by the training data.
-From the final 4D normalized point, compute the 7 most similar points in the training data.
+- From the final 4D normalized point, compute the 7 most similar points in the training data.
-Compute the mean change in X and Y for those 7 points for each of their next 63 points.
+- Compute the mean change in X and Y for those 7 points for each of their next 63 points.
-Add that mean offset to the final training point Return 63 denormalized XY coordinates from that offset final point.
+- Add that mean offset to the final training point.
+- Return 63 denormalized XY coordinates from that offset final point.

 ======================================================
 Command line arguments